dAYOShACKER505/AXOM-FB-HACK/README.md

 # AXOM-FB-HACK
 #facebook hacking tool for termux or linux 2020
-#Only use token for login or Dont use real id
+#Only use token for login or don't use real id

 FEATURES: